 Sarah has an integrated approach when it comes to her theoretical orientation.
 As an advocate of Humanistic and Existential theories, she believes her clients are innately good, have free will, and that there is meaning to everything in our lives.
 Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Acceptance and Commitment Therapy (ACT) are other theories Sarah utilizes in her counseling tool box.

-Currently in graduate school, Sarah is able to offer a low fee for her services and is thrilled to accommodate so many people who seek counseling.
+Because she is currently in graduate school, Sarah does not directly charge clients for her services, and therefore the center is able to offer these services for a lower fee.
+Sarah is thrilled to accommodate so many people who seek counseling.
 To schedule an appointment with Sarah, please contact Andrea Harpster, our Client Care Coordinator at Andrea@mindfulstl.com or 314-561-9757 ext.
 718.